Majority of Seattle council pledges to support Police Department defunding plan laid out by advocates

 Herbold told The Seattle Times she also has committed to the demands, including cuts this summer and a 50% reduction to the Police Department’s budget.
 Strauss is in “100% agreement” with the four-point proposal and believes the council must “define how 50% cuts occur,” he wrote on Twitter.

-Councilmember Andrew Lewis later added, “To be clear, I am 100% in favor of the (Decriminalize Seattle) demands, including the goal of a 50% cut of SPD’s budget,” he wrote on Twitter.
+Councilmember Andrew Lewis later added on Twitter, “To be clear, I am 100% in favor of the (Decriminalize Seattle) demands, including the goal of a 50% cut of SPD’s budget.”

 The council is currently considering changes to the city’s 2020 budget, which has been ripped apart by the coronavirus health and economic crisis.

 Durkan last month proposed about $20 million in Police Department cuts as part of a broader plan to close a $378 million budget hole.
-Most of those cuts were identified in response to the pandemic, before the killing of George Floyd by Minneapolis police sparked protests across the country.
+Most of those cuts were identified in response to the pandemic, before the killing of George Floyd by Minneapolis police sparked protests across the country against violence by officers and against institutional racism in law enforcement.

 The council has the power to alter Durkan’s 2020 rebalancing package but must do so soon, in the coming weeks.
 This fall, the mayor and council will hash out 2021’s budget.